jhucsf/fall2025/assign/assign01.md

 Milestone 1: Due Wednesday, Sep 3 by 11 pm (note: at most 48 late hours may be used)

-Milestone 2: Due Wednesday, Sep 10 by 11 pm
+Milestone 2: Due <strike>Wednesday, Sep 10</strike> Thursday, Sep 11 by 11 pm

 Assignment type: **Pair**, you may work with one partner